Sampling and Reconstructing Angular Domains with Uniform Arrays: Numerical Experiments

-\fi In this subsection, we investigate \gls{SARA}'s performance in a multi-target scenario.
-We therefore consider experiments with three targets placed at random angles, but spaced by at least $\Delta \ell$ in the \gls{LAD} domain.
-The presence of multiple peaks requires the definition of a peak search routine to detect targets and estimate their angular location and amplitude.
-We assume that a peak is present if the angular response's magnitude exceeds the \gls{CFAR} threshold given by
+In this subsection, we consider experiments with $Q=3$ targets placed at random angles, but spaced by at least $\Delta \ell$ in the \gls{LAD} domain.
+Therefore, for the reconstruction techniques (\gls{SARA} and CUBIC), we assume that a target is present if the angular response's magnitude exceeds the \gls{CFAR} threshold given by

-where $P^\text{(FA)}$ is the desired false alarm probability, defined as the event of detecting a peak where only noise was present~\cite{richards2014principles}. \if\onappendix1 For the derivation of \eqref{eq:CFAR}, please refer to Appendix \ref{app:CFARDerivation}. \else For the derivation of \eqref{eq:CFAR}, please refer to Appendix D of the supplementary material, where we compute $\zeta$ such that the probability of a noise sample's amplitude to exceed it is the desired $P^\text{(FA)}$. \fi In our study, we chose $P^\text{(FA)} = 10^{-3}$.
-For the detection of multiple targets, we iteratively scan the reconstructed angular response for the strongest remaining peak.
-We can then coherently remove the $i$-th iteration's target contribution, to get the angular response for the next iteration as
+where $P^\text{(FA)}$ is the desired false alarm probability, defined as the likelihood of erroneously detecting a target in the response ~\cite{richards2014principles}. \if\onappendix1 For the derivation of \eqref{eq:CFAR}, please refer to Appendix~\ref{app:CFARDerivation}. \else For the derivation of \eqref{eq:CFAR}, please refer to Appendix~D of the supplementary material, where we compute $\zeta$ such that the probability of a noise sample's amplitude to exceed it is the desired $P^\text{(FA)}$. \fi In our study, we chose $P^\text{(FA)} = 10^{-3}$.
+Note that we also consider a detected peak a false alarm if it is further away from a true target than the Dirichlet kernel's main lobe half width of $1/(2N-1)$, corresponding to the Rayleigh criterion for the resolution of two targets~\cite{johnson1992array}.
+The reconstructed angular response is iteratively scanned for the strongest peak.
+We coherently remove the $i$-th iteration's target contribution to get the angular response for the next iteration as

 where $\hat{\eta}_i$ is the \gls{LAD} estimate of the $i$-th iteration's target.
-Notice the squaring of $D_N(l)$, which is due to the multiplying effects of transmitter and receiver, as introduced in Subsection \ref{subsec:DirectionalTxRx}.
-After the cancellation of peaks generated by multiple interfering targets, false residual peaks may be created at iterations $i > 1$.
-We prevent their detection by rejecting peak estimates if there was no peak in the original $R_1(l), l \in [\hat{\eta}_i - 1/(2N-1), \hat{\eta}_i + 1/(2N-1)]$.

-Moreover, sidelobes and inter-target interference can cause additional detections, especially in low-noise scenarios where $\zeta^{(\text{CFAR})}$ is low.
-To account for this, we re-evaluate the threshold after the first peak's detection as follows
+Notice the squaring of $D_N(l)$, which is due to the multiplying effects of transmitter and receiver (see Subsection \ref{subsec:DirectionalTxRx}).
+However, canceling peaks generated by multiple interfering targets may create false residual peaks at iterations $i > 1$.
+Their detection is prevented by rejecting peak estimates if there was no peak in the original $R_1(l), l \in [\hat{\eta}_i - 1/(2N-1), \hat{\eta}_i + 1/(2N-1)]$.
+Finally, sidelobes and inter-target interference can cause additional detections, especially in low-noise scenarios where $\zeta^{(\text{CFAR})}$ is low.
+To account for this, the threshold is updated after the first peak's detection as